Legal Advice for Compensation Insurance Claims & TPD Payouts

 2. How much income you lost due to absence from work

-3. The effect your injury will have on your future earnings.
+3. The effect your physical or psychological injury will have on your future earnings.

 What is Considered a Work Injury for a Compensation Payout?

-For a compensation payout, a work injury is defined as the harm that an individual sustains as a result of their employment and which significantly contributes to the injury.
+For a compensation payout, a work injury is defined as the harm a person sustains from their employment when their job significantly contributes to the injury.
 This definition includes:

 In addition, be aware that you can meet the definition (for a work injury compensation payout) when you have acquired a new injury or illness or your occupation worsens an existing health condition.

-Next, in our workers’ compensation payout guide, we define a work injury payout.
+Next, our workers’ compensation guide defines a work injury payout.

 What is a Workers’ Compensation Payout?

 A workers’ compensation payout is a payment made to you for any losses you experience resulting from harm suffered on the job or work-related injury.
-When people hear the word “payout, ” they think of a single, one-time payment.
-But, in fact, your personal injury benefits can include statutory benefits like weekly income replacement, medical expenses, and a one-time compensation payout.
+When people hear “payout, ” they think of a single, one-time payment.

 Workers Compensation PaymentsType of Payout

-Medical ExpensesReimbursement of your medical treatment costs, including ambulance, hospital, rehabilitation and travel
+Medical and Related ExpensesReimbursement of your medical treatment costs, including ambulance, hospital, rehabilitation and travel.

-Common Law Work Injury CompensationA successful work injury damages claim gives you a lump sum compensation payout for employer negligence.
+Common Law Work Injury CompensationA successful work injury damages claim gives you a lump sum compensation payout for your employer’s negligence, which will cease further workers’ compensation benefits.

 Workers Compensation Payment Table

-Your legal right to claim a compensation payout for a work accident or illness is supported by the Workers’ Compensation and Rehabilitation Act 2003.
+The Workers’ Compensation and Rehabilitation Act of 2003 supports your legal right to claim workers’ compensation for an illness or work-related injury.
 WorkCover manages this legislative scheme.
 Accordingly, when you lodge a workers’ compensation claim in Queensland, you claim against a WorkCover insurance policy. (your employers’ accident insurance cover)

 Can I Claim a Workers’ Compensation Payout?